arminfro/dd-back-up/README.md

 Providing a custom name for the backup allows you to differentiate between multiple backups with the same source serial number, providing more flexibility and organization.

 These options are not allowed in conjunction with the config file option (`-c, --config-file-path`), as they are intended for one-time backup scenarios.
+Also the default config file is not picked up when using it.

 #### Logging